Tersect-Browser/Tersect-browser/README.md

 #### VCF Index

-navigate to the scripts folder in the backend `cd /tersect-browser/backend/src/scripts`
+- Navigate to the scripts folder in the backend `cd /tersect-browser/backend/src/scripts`

-Run the `build_annotate_per_chrom.sh` script to generate the indexes for each chromosome
+- Run the `build_annotate_per_chrom.sh` script to generate the indexes for each chromosome

 E.G
 ```